MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ntcreatetransaction.md

 ### -param Timeout [in, optional]

 A pointer to a time-out value.
 If the transaction has not been committed by the time specified by this parameter, KTM rolls back the transaction.
 The time-out value is expressed in system time units (100-nanosecond intervals), and can specify either an absolute time or a relative time.
 If the value pointed to by <i>Timeout</i> is negative, the expiration time is relative to the current system time.
 Otherwise, the expiration time is absolute.
 This pointer is optional and can be <b>NULL</b> if you do not want the transaction to have a time-out value.
-If <i>Timeout</i> = <b>NULL</b> or *<i>Timeout</i> = 0, the transaction never times out.
+If <i>Timeout</i> = <b>NULL</b> or **Timeout* = 0, the transaction never times out.
 (You can also use <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-ntsetinformationtransaction">ZwSetInformationTransaction</a> to set a time-out value.)

 ### -param Description [in, optional]